 “There was a trip to the town for the holidays, to spend with the grandparents, in the old mansion of the mother.
 There were clear mountains and green fields and the river; there was the open and serene horizon of dawn; the line of meager hills, the town, the bridge, the bell tower; the local band, who played through the streets, with the uniformed musicians; the children who played in the squares; the comings and goings of the people, the laughter, another shout … »

 Sebastià Juan Arbó

-A museum dedicated to the history, ethnography, ecology, economy and geography of the Ebro Delta and Terres de l'Ebre.
-One of the main cultural centres in the region.
+Building dedicated to the history, ethnography, ecology, economy and geography of the Terres de l’Ebre.
+It is one of the main cultural entities in the territory.

 Amposta has several well-preserved modernist buildings which are part of the city's contemporary development.